KMarshallX/VesselBoost/README.md

     conda activate vessel_boost
     ```

+3. (CI or CPU-only) If you run the CI tests or run VesselBoost on a CPU-only machine, please install the CPU version of PyTorch by running the following command:
+    ```
+    conda env create -f environment-ci.yml
+    conda activate vessel_boost
+    ```

 ## **Citation**
 VesselBoost paper is now published!
 Please cite us if you use VesselBoost in your research: